bitkill/reckoner-php/README.md

 reckoner-php
 ============

-a light php rest micro framework, now with groups!
+a light php rest micro router class, now with groups!

 this is an attempt of making a faster, identical php "slim" router